bweiler89/bweiler89/README.md

 ### Welcome to my github profile!

 - 🪸🧬 I'm currently studying coral holobionts using metabarcoding and transcriptomics
-- 🖥️ I’m currently learning Docker
+- 🖥️ I’m currently learning metatranscriptomics
 - How to reach me: bradweiler.on@gmail.com
 - Want to know more about my projects?
 Check out my research card @bradweilerphd.carrd.co
 <!--